friscojosh/digital-garden/_notes/Index.md

 - The leading lights of crypto have more red flags than a Bachelorette contestant.

 Unlike some who might agree with the above, however, I also do not think the blockchain is important:
-- Crypto is not decentralized.
-In is, in fact, highly centralized.
+- In practice blockchain based projects are not decentralized.
+They are, in fact, highly centralized.
 - Blackchains solve almost no real world problems.
-To the extent that blockchain-based solutions can solve a problem, the solutions are inferior and more expensive than what we already have.
+And to the extent that blockchain-based solutions can solve a problem, the solution is inferior and more expensive than what we already have.
 - Crypto is not secure.
 Exploits exist that do not require breaking encryption.

 Instead of digital money or the next iteration of the web, crypto is best understood as a gambling product filled with grift and fraud.